sanjithmsk/react-native-audioRecorder/README.md

 Use the `IncludeBase64` boolean to include the `base64` encoded recording on the `AudioRecorder.onFinished` event object.
 Please use it with care: passing large amounts of data over the bridge, from native to Javascript, can use lots of memory and cause slow performance.

-If you want to upload the audio, it might be best to do it on the native thread with a package like [React Native Fetch Blob](https://github.com/joltup/react-native-fetch-blob).

 #### iOS-only fields